Spreadboard/spreadBoardCore/README.md

 This is the core repository for a visual reactive programming language (and associated Editor) called SpreadBoard (*spread*-sheet + bread-*board*).

+There is a [live demo](https://spreadboard.github.io/spreadBoardCore/dist/) showing off some modules (aka. functions) with a working recursion.

 # Used Software

 This project uses the [rete](https://rete.js.org/)-editor, it's [connection-plugin](https://github.com/retejs/connection-plugin), [area-plugin](https://github.com/retejs/area-plugin)